-- (a) a daily journal or other book of original entry recording: - for all funds received in trust for each client; the date of receipt, the receipt number, source of the funds, the form in which the funds are received, and the identity of the client on whose behalf the trust funds are received; - (ii) for all funds disbursed out of trust for each client; the cheque or reference number, the date of each disbursement, the name of the recipient and the identity of the client or the file reference on whose behalf the trust funds are disbursed; and - (iii) a running balance of the total amount in trust. - (b) a client trust ledger recording separately for each client matter:
+- (a) a daily journal or other book of original entry recording: - (i) for all funds received in trust for each client; the date of receipt, the receipt number, source of the funds, the form in which the funds are received, and the identity of the client on whose behalf the trust funds are received: - (ii) for all funds disbursed out of trust for each client; the cheque or reference number, the date of each disbursement, the name of the recipient and the identity of the client or the file reference on whose behalf the trust funds are disbursed; and - (iii) a running balance of the total amount in trust. - (b) a client trust ledger recording separately for each client matter: - (i) the name, matter description and file number of the client; and - (ii) a chronological listing showing: - (A) all receipts of funds including; the date on which the funds are received, the source of the funds, the amount of funds received, the receipt number, and a description of the nature of the deposit; - (B) all withdrawals of funds including; the date on which a cheque is issued or funds are withdrawn or transferred, the name of the recipient of the withdrawal or transfer, or the payee of any payment associated with the withdrawal, the amount of the withdrawal or transfer, the cheque or transfer number, and a description of the nature of the withdrawal or transfer; and

-- (i) the name, matter description and file number of the client; and - (ii) all trust funds received and disbursed, and the unexpended balance. - (c) a transfer record showing each transfer of funds between client trust ledgers containing: - (i) an explanation of the purpose for which each transfer is made; and - (ii) the member's signed approval of the transfer. - (d) the monthly trust reconciliations required to be prepared pursuant to subrule 1524(1), and the detailed listings and reconciliations described in subrule 1524(2), along with any and all supporting documentation and reports; - (e) a current listing of all valuable property showing all valuable property, other than money, held in trust for each client; and - (f) all supporting documents and records, including but not limited to: - (i) validated, detailed deposit receipts or readable digital deposit images; - (ii) periodic bank statements; - (iii) passbooks; - (iv) voided cheques, and front and back of cancelled cheques or digital cheque images;and - (v) bank vouchers and similar documents.
+- (C) the running balance of the total amount in each trust ledger. - (c) a transfer record showing each transfer of funds between client trust ledgers containing: - (i) an explanation of the purpose for which each transfer is made; and - (ii) the member's signed approval of the transfer. - (d) the monthly trust reconciliations required to be prepared pursuant to subrule 1524(1), and the detailed listings and reconciliations described in subrule 1524(2), along with any and all supporting documentation and reports; - (e) a current listing of all valuable property showing all valuable property, other than money, held in trust for each client; and - (f) all supporting documents and records, including but not limited to: - (i) validated, detailed deposit receipts or readable digital deposit images; - (ii) periodic bank statements; - (iii) passbooks; - (iv) voided cheques, and front and back of cancelled cheques or digital cheque images;and - (v) bank vouchers and similar documents.